Hounfor/The-Big-Deal-Add-On/README.md

 – Can I play The Big Deal without one or more DLCs?

 No way: some DLC content cannot be recreated using mods.
 So you need all three main DLC for BT anyway.

+– Can I play without the BiggerDrops patch?

+You can, but I HIGHLY don't recommend it: this patch affects the filling of enemy lances at the end of the campaign, so without it you will definitely run into problems, and I have no idea how disastrous they can be.
+On the other hand, you can always install BiggerDrops and disable additional enemy lances in the Mission Control settings if they don't suit you.

 – I didn’t figure out how to start a campaign?